stagioo/Call/README.md

    This script will automatically:

-   - ✅ Create a `.env` file if it doesn't exist
+   - Create a `.env` file if it doesn't exist
-   - 📦 Install dependencies if needed
+   - Install dependencies if needed
-   - 🐳 Start Docker services (PostgreSQL)
+   - Start Docker services (PostgreSQL)
-   - ⏳ Wait for the database to be ready
+   - Wait for the database to be ready
-   - 🚀 Start the development environment
+   - Start the development environment

+   > **Note:** If you encounter any issues during setup, check the [ERRORS.md](ERRORS.md) file for troubleshooting guidance.

 3. **Open your browser**
    - Web app: http://localhost:3000